-- Supply Chain traceability and transparency: the degree of integrity to meet ethical practices at lower levels in the chain is harder to control (tier two -and higher- suppliers provide materials and products to the supplier at the next higher level).
-The accessibility of information relies on the relationships formed with manufacturers and requires shared values and full transparency. - Supply coming from countries where it is reported to have a high prevalence of modern slavery or labour rights violations, other human rights violations. - · Working with suppliers in regions that employ temporary, seasonal and/or migrant workers. - Delivery timeframes that might require suppliers to engage in excessive working hours or to rapidly increase workforce size at minimal cost.
+- Supply Chain traceability and transparency: the degree of integrity to meet ethical practices at lower levels in the chain is harder to control (tier two -and lower- suppliers provide materials and products to the supplier at the next higher level).
+The accessibility of information relies on the relationships formed with manufacturers and requires shared values and full transparency. - Supply coming from countries where it is reported to have a high prevalence of modern slavery or labour rights violations, other human rights violations. - Working with suppliers in regions that employ temporary, seasonal and/or migrant workers. - Delivery timeframes that might require suppliers to engage in excessive working hours, make cost savings on labour hire or rapidly increase workforce size.